jaoteo/mixtum/README.md

 Codes are in Fortran.
 They have been compiled with Intel Fortran (Windows) and GNU Fortran (Linux and Windows).
-A Python/GUI versión is in progress at https://github.com/jmcastelo
+A Python/GUI versión by J.M.
+Castelo is in progress at https://github.com/jmcastelo

 The dataset input is the *Eigenformat Triad*: XYZ.geno, XYZ,ind, XYZ.snp.